atorch/math_sentences/README.md

 **Current limitations**:
 - Only 35 training openings (fixed set of distractor phrases)
-- Character vocabulary limited to ~50-60 chars (only those appearing in openings + number words)
+- Character vocabulary limited to 56 chars (only those appearing in openings + number words)
 - Numbers restricted to 0-49
 - Only 525,000 total possible unique training sentences

-**Problem with unseen characters**: When the model encounters a character not in the training vocabulary (e.g., emojis, accented letters), the LabelEncoder raises an error and that test case fails completely.
-This is why only 6/20 "very different distractor" test cases succeeded - the rest contained characters like 🤖, ñ, or other symbols.
+**Problem with unseen characters**: When the model encounters a character not in the training vocabulary, the LabelEncoder raises an error and that test case fails completely.
+Analysis reveals surprising gaps:
+- Missing uppercase 'P' and 'L' (despite having lowercase 'p', 'l') - no training openings started with these letters
+- Missing emojis (🤖), accented letters (ñ), and other special characters
+- This causes 22-54% test case failure rates in OOD scenarios with novel openings
+- Example: "Please compute" fails because 'P' was never seen, even though "please" would work

 **Proposed improvements**: